pingcap/docs-tidb-operator/en/deploy-multiple-tidb-operator.md

 ## Related parameters

-To support deploying multiple sets of TiDB Operator, the following parameters are added to the `values.yaml` file in the `tidb-operator` chart:
+In the `values.yaml` file in the `tidb-operator` chart, the following parameters are related to the deployment of multiple sets of TiDB Operator:

 - `appendReleaseSuffix`